sunilks/maven2-angular4-seed/README.md

 * **basedir/target**: folder in basedir with generated war
 * **basedir/src/**: folder in basedir with angular.io application, assets & configurations
 * **basedir/dist/**: folder in basedir housing the files created post the build (JIT prod mode)

-## Dependencies & Must-haves
-* Ensure mvn, node & npm is installed - uses natively installed versions. (*won't download node or npm*)
-* Ensure all dependencies are appropriately mentioned in `package.json` using save or save-dev

 ## To build this project:
 * Run `$ mvn clean install`